bisdn/un-orchestrator/orchestrator/README_COMPILE.md

 * Libvirt (and KVM)

 	git clone git://libvirt.org/libvirt.git
-	Follow the instructions in INSTALL.md provided in the root folder
+	To compile and install libvirt, follow the instructions in INSTALL.md provided in the root folder

 ===============================================================================